Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 By introducing clawback, the company is also encouraging sales reps to improve the customer experience.
 It encourages them to monitor their customers' onboarding and ensure that they are satisfied.

-In other words, by including a commission recoupment clause, the company ensures that its sales reps assist their customers throughout their integration phase, and thus reap all the benefits of the product and/or service provided.
+In other words, by including a commission clawback clause, the company ensures that its sales reps assist their customers throughout their integration phase, and thus reap all the benefits of the product and/or service.

 Pay commissions before receiving payment from customers